 Open Sound & Sound Thinking

-Find out about the artworks and exhibits in our annual Open Sound Program and the corresponding Sound Thinking symposiums.
+Find out about the artworks and exhibits in our Open Sound Program and corresponding Sound Thinking symposiums between 2008–2019.

-Open Sound is an exhibition program developed in 2008 by Surrey Art Gallery to support the production and presentation of audio art forms as part of contemporary art practice.
-Open Sound seeks to feature the leading edge of audio art, and has included site specific installation, radio experiments, ecological practices, and other investigations into the limits of sound today.
+Open Sound was an exhibition program that ran from 2008–2019 at Surrey Art Gallery to support the production and presentation of audio art forms as part of contemporary art practice.
+Open Sound presented the leading edge of audio art and included site specific installation, radio experiments, ecological practices, and other investigations into the limits of sound today.